- Stroll into the historical center with a complete

 Our Jewish Florence tour will try to summon up the memories of those days, bringing back to life some of the most famous characters.

-Academy: 24 euro per person, closed on Monday
+- Academy: 24 euros per person, closed on Monday

-The Synagogue & the Jewish Museum are closed on Saturdays and duruing jewish Holidays
+- The Synagogue & the Jewish Museum: 10 euros per person, closed on Saturdays and duruing jewish Holidays